LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 The user has both client and admin roles because you've added client roles by default to all our users.

 ## Assigning Client and Admin roles
 To assign specific roles to different people, first you should uncheck the set as default in the "manage roles" section of your dashboard.
-You can then run an `if block` to check if the users’ logged-in emails are equal to a particular set of emails and then perform the assignment of admin roles to them; else assign the client roles instead.
+You can then run an `if block` to check if the users’ logged-in emails are equal to a particular set of emails and then perform the assignment of admin roles to them; else, assign the client roles instead.
 Modify your `return.js` file as below:

 ```javascript
 import React, { useState } from "react";